tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Time-Writeup.md

 {% assign imgDir="HTB-Time-Writeup" %}

 # Introduction
 The hack the box machine "Time" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Exploiting this machine requires knowledge about deserialization attacks, systemd timers and Linux file permissions.
-The most challenge part is, however, to locate the right CVE since there aren't many good indicators for which CVE:s that would work on the target.
+The most challenge part is, however, to locate the right CVE for the initial foothold, since there aren't many good indicators for which CVE:s that would work on the target.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

 By enumerating the target, it is possible to discover a web application on port 80.
 This web application can beautify and validate JSON data.
-By requesting the validation of some JSON data, it is possible to trigger an exception in the backend which discloses that the Java library [Jackson](https://github.com/FasterXML/jackson) is used to deserialize the JSON data.
+By requesting the validation of some JSON data, it is possible to trigger an exception in the backend which discloses that the Java library [Jackson](https://github.com/FasterXML/jackson) is used to deserialize submitted JSON data.
 It is then possible to use [CVE-2019-12384](https://nvd.nist.gov/vuln/detail/CVE-2019-12384) to get a shell on the target.
-Thereafter, the privilege escalation can be formed by modifying a script which is executed as `root` every 10 seconds using a systemd timer.
+Thereafter, the privilege escalation can be performed by modifying a script which is executed as `root` every 10 seconds using a systemd timer.

 <!-- Check if "beautify" is vulnerable to the CVE-->